dheero/OBF.github.io/wiki/Google_Summer_of_Code_2014_Ideas.md

 <!-- -->

 Difficulty and needed skills
-Medium to hard.
-Excellent command of Perl, familiarity with sequence alignment and alignment tools.
+Medium.
+Proficiency in Perl, familiarity with assembly tools.

 <!-- -->